Church of the Holy Sepulchre: Parvis (courtyard)

 The northeast of the courtyard (parvis), with the immovable ladder under a window, and the Chapel of the Franks (right).

 The courtyard facing the entrance to the church is known as the parvis.
 Two streets open into the parvis: St Helena Road (west) and Suq ed-Dabbagha (east).
 Around the parvis are a few smaller structures.

-South of the parvis, opposite the churchBroken columns—once forming part of an arcade—stand opposite the church, at the top of a short descending staircase stretching over the entire breadth of the parvis.
+South of the parvis, opposite the church, broken columns—once forming part of an arcade—stand opposite the church, at the top of a short descending staircase stretching over the entire breadth of the parvis.
 In the 13th century, the tops of the columns were removed and sent to Mecca by the Khwarezmids.